metacpan/metacpan-cpan-extracted/distros/l/lib-root/README.md

 IT is also possible to get the root dir calling the root sub:

     my $rootdir = lib::root->root;

+## ACCEPTED PARAMETERS

+All the parameters are optional.
+The default libroot file is `.libroot`

+### rootfile parameter

+The `rootfile` parameter defines the which file lib::root must look for in parent directories.

+That file (.libroot or other) must exist inside a perl $directory because lib::root will use that $dir to push to @INC.

+Once lib::root finds the .libroot file inside $dir, it will push $dir/\*/lib to @INC.

+The default libroot file is `.libroot`, however you may override it with a different name, or maybe use one that already exists, for example the very used `cpanfile` or `.perl-version`

+    use lib::root rootfile => '.perl-version';
+    use lib::root rootfile => 'cpanfile';
+    use lib::root; #defaults to .libroot

+The file must exists or lib::root will throw a warning and will not be able to push to @INC.

+Example of such warning:

+    lib::root error: Could not find rootfile [ .libroot ]. lib::root loaded from [ /home/user/myapp/perl/MyApp/lib/MyApp.pm ].

+### perldir parameter

+As mentioned in "rootfile parameter" section, lib::root will find the $dir that contains .libroot.
+Then push $dir/\*/lib to @INC. However, your app might have a different structure and needs some extra directories ie. `$dir/some/extra/dir/perl/*/lib` to @INC.

+You can add that extra dir with the perldir parameter:

+    use lib::root perldir => 'some/extra/dir/perl'; #push $librootdir/some/extra/dir/perl/*/lib to @INC
+    use lib::root rootfile => 'cpanfile', perldir => 'local/myapp'; #push $dir/local/myapp/*/lib

+### callback parameter

+lib::root accepts a callback that will be executed after paths are pushed to @INC. However the callback will only execute if libroot found the rootfile and pushed to @INC.

+    use lib::root callback => sub { warn "lib::root pushed to @INC" };

+### rootdir function

+After using `lib::root` it is possible to retrieve the directory that contains the rootfile.

+Use the `root` function to get the rootdir. returns a Path::Tiny object. ie:

+    use lib::root;
+    print lib::root->rootdir; # /home/user/myapp/perl/ (Path::Tiny object)

+`rootdir` function is an alias for the `root` function.
+If you prefer to use root:

+    use lib::root;
+    print lib::root->root; # /home/user/myapp/perl/ (Path::Tiny object)

+## INSTALLATION

+To install this module via cpanm:

+    cpanm lib::root

+Or via cpan shell:

+    cpan> install lib::root

 ## SEE ALSO